AliTopal89/practicego/README.md

 	os.Exit(m.Run())
 }
 ```
+`Render` is a package that provides functionality for easily rendering JSON, XML, text, binary data, and HTML templates.

+After adding `RenderIndex` method to our `PostRenderer` that again takes an `io.Writer` and a slice of `Post`

 `VerifyString` stores the passed string into the received file and confirms that it matches the approved local file.
 On failure, it will launch a reporter.